enderger/dotfiles/README.md

 ---

 # Intro
 Welcome to my dotfiles repository!
 Here, I keep my literate NixOS configs (automatically built by Nix) here, along with everything else used in my configs.
-The literate form *should* be available on man.sr.ht (will add once I get it set up).
+The literate form *should* be available on [man.sr.ht](https://man.sr.ht/~hutzdog/dotfiles/).

 # Tools used
 While this repo only requires the [Nix Package Manager](https://nixos.org) to build (with Flake support enabled), there are several tools used to make this work.
 The main ones are: